infdevnet/catbot/README.md

-# catbot
+# Catbot

-not a chatbot
+Inspired by Amy Scaper's [quokkabot](https://quokkas.amyskapers.dev/), catbot is a project to add **EVEN MORE CATS** to an already "catcentric" internet.